 affected some of the services we normally offer

 As a result of social changes due to

-Covid-19. we are experiencing a huge number of applications to
+Covid, we have had a huge number of applications to adopt.

 If all adults in the home are shift